RottenH20/BonterraTestAPI/README.md

 * Change username in code
 * Change password either in file, or in code
 * Run the program in your IDE
+* If you get an error its most likely due to username or password mismatch

 <h1> Notes </h1>